TDA317/HTMLQuakeMapGenerator/README.md

 This is for the community.

-*   **The Generator:** Do whatever you want with this `.html` file for any non-commercial purpose.
-If you modify it and release your own version, giving credit is appreciated!
+*   **The Generator:** Do whatever you want with this `.html` file.
+If you modify it and release your own version, giving credit is required!
 *   **The .map Files:** Any `.map` you generate is **100% yours**.
 Do anything you want with it.
 If you build something amazing and release it commercially, that's AWESOME!
 Let me know, I'd love to see it.